Erotemic/vscodetk/README.md

 # vscodetk README

-This is the README for your extension "vscodetk".
-After writing up a brief description, we recommend including the following sections.
+This is a vscodetk README and it is a wip

 ## Features